Test case (software): Informal test cases

 For applications or systems without formal requirements, test cases can be written based on the accepted normal operation of programs of a similar class.
 In some schools of testing, test cases are not written at all but the activities and results are reported after the tests have been run.

 In scenario testing, hypothetical stories are used to help the tester think through a complex problem or system.
 These scenarios are usually not written down in any detail.
 They can be as simple as a diagram for a testing environment or they could be a description written in prose.
 The ideal scenario test is a story that is motivating, credible, complex, and easy to evaluate.
 They are usually different from test cases in that test cases are single steps while scenarios cover a number of steps of the key.

 Typical written test case format

-A test case is usually a single step, or occasionally a sequence of steps, to test the correct behaviour/functionality, features of an application.
+A test case usually contains a single step or a sequence of steps to test the correct behavior/functionality and features of an application.
 An expected result or expected outcome is usually given.

 Additional information that may be included: